ee227c/ee227c.github.io/index.md

 Convexity

-Ellipsoid algorithm

-Gradient method for smooth convex functions

-Gradient method for Lipschitz (non-smooth) convex functions
+Gradient methods for various classes of convex functions

-Strongly convex problems

 Stochastic optimization

-Momentum and acceleration: The quadratic case
+Momentum and acceleration

-Acceleration: General case

 Lower bounds for first-order optimization